The areas of the "Design" module

 The currently selected font type is entered here.

-Opens a dialog where the font type can be selected.
+Opens a dialog in which a font can be selected.

 Font size